Mount Shasta, California: Government

-The city council of Mount Shasta is composed of seven officials: five city council members, a City Treasurer and a City Clerk who are elected at large and serve a four-year term.
-The Mayor and Mayor Pro Tempore are elected each year from the five council members and serve a one-year term.
-John Redmond is currently serving as Mayor of Mount Shasta until November 2025, with Jeffrey Collings serving as Mayor Pro Tem.
+The city council of Mount Shasta is composed of seven officials: five city council members, a city treasurer and a city clerk who are elected at large and serve a four-year term.
+The mayor and mayor pro tempore are elected each year from the five council members and serve a one-year term.
+John Redmond servec as mayor of Mount Shasta until November 2025, with Jeffrey Collings serving as mayor pro tem.